indiealexh/NW-DesktopManual/README.md

 A node webkit application to make simple manuals and information displays.

+This image is out of date, Additional "small mode" menu has been added since this image:

 ![Image of the default theme of DesktopManual](https://alexhaslam.me/owncloud/public.php?service=files&t=5c0626bc01554dafffca6940d8c79252&download)

 A very basic set of code based on node-webkit and the foundation framework create crossplatform manuals, tools and displays that have no additional requirements.